h2oai/sparkling-water/DEVEL.md

 When H2O services are running, it is possible to create H2O data structures, call H2O algorithms, and transfer values from/to RDD.

 ---

+<a name="Features"></a>
+## Features

+Sparkling Water provides transparent integration for the H2O engine and its machine learning algorithms into the Spark platform, enabling:
+ * use of H2O algorithms in Spark workflow
+ * transformation between H2O and Spark data structures
+ * use of Spark RDDs as input for H2O algorithms
+ * transparent execution of Sparkling Water applications on top of Spark

 <a name="DataSource"></a>
 ### Supported Data Sources